Sizing & Care

 - Remove your jewellery before engaging in practical activities such as exercising, gardening or doing any physical work.
 This will ensure that your jewellery does not get accidentally damaged.

-- Beauty products for skin and hair can react with precious stones and metals, causing your jewellery to tarnish, discolour and even possibly corrode.
-Please put your jewellery on last, after applying cosmetics, scents and sprays.
+- *Beauty products including suncreams for skin and hair can react with precious stones and metals, causing your jewellery to tarnish, discolour and even possibly corrode.
+Please put your jewellery on last, after applying cosmetics, scents and sprays, and avoid wearing your jewellery, especially silver pieces whilst sunbathing.

 - *When storing your jewellery, we recommend doing so in airtight boxes or bags and not in damp or humid conditions such as on a window sill or in the bathroom.
 Exposure to the environment can cause your silver jewellery to tarnish over time.
 Storing it sensibly will keep it looking newer for longer.

-- Extra care should be taken when cleaning jewellery set with stones and pearls.
-If unsure about how to clean your jewellery please contact us directly.
+- Extra care should be taken when cleaning jewellery set with gemstones and organics such as amber, opal and pearls.
+If unsure about how to clean your jewellery then please don’t hesitate to contact us directly.